 Non-admission of student due to tuition deliquency: Families failing to pay tuition according to the agreement which they have made or who have been unwilling to make suitable alternative arrangements will be informed that their child/children will not be readmitted.
-All families must be current in their payment of tuition:
+All families must be current in their payment of tuition by August 1.
+If not, students will not be admitted on the first day of school.